Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If the A parameter is not present but the S parameter is present then the probe is raised or lowered to (trigger_height + S_parameter) at the current XY position, then readings are taken as the probe is gradually lowered to (trigger_height - S_parameter).
 The readings are used to compute, store and report new values of A and B.

 If neither the A nor the S parameter is present, the current A and B values are reported.

+##### Order dependency

+Before M558.1 is used the probe must be defined as a scanning Z probe using M558, and the probe trigger height and threshold must be set using G31.

 ## M559: Upload file